Gravitational collapse with equation of state: Conclusions

 In particular, we gave here an explicit class of mass functions that satisfies the Einstein equations and the metric obtained represents a class of solutions for a unique choice of functions $g(v)$, representing the exact solution for a perfect fluid sphere collapse with an isentropic equation of state.

-The occurrence of a locally naked singularity as collapse end state is shown for these collapse models for a wide variety of values of $k \in [0,1)$, and also formation of black hole is seen for a range of $k$ values for this class of mass functions which are an appropriate choice of $M(r,v)$ that are solutions to the Einstein field equations.
+The occurrence of a locally naked singularity as collapse end state is shown for these collapse models for a wide variety of values of $k \in [0,1)$, and also formation of black hole is seen for a range of values of $k$ for this class of mass functions which are an appropriate choice of $M(r,v)$ that are solutions to the Einstein field equations.
+This is depicted through various figures which emphasizes the role played by parameter $k$ and initial central density thorough $m_{o}$.

 We thus see, through an explicit demonstration, that both black holes and naked singularities arise naturally as collapse final states for perfect fluid collapse with a linear isentropic equation of state.
 The class of solutions we gave here have several intriguing properties some of which we discussed here.
 It is thus seen that the choice of $k \in [0,1)$ influences and contributes to decide in the formation of NS/BH phases of gravitational collapse.
-The model realistic condition discussed here emphasizes the role of pressure in the gravitational collapse due to which collapse could stop momentarily, and a bounce may take place.
-In other cases the cloud would collapse continually without a bounce.
+The model realistic condition discussed here emphasizes the role of pressure in the gravitational collapse of the star.

 We note that the present model can be extended for a more general case with $b(r) \neq 0$, and the results on the same shall be reported elsewhere.

 {\bf{Acknowledgement}}: \\ We like to thank Daniele Malafarina for his valuable comments.
 Sanjay Sarwe acknowledges the facilities extended by IUCAA, Pune, while part of this work was being completed.